 Our annual report

 Our role as Trustees is to provide stewardship of the organisation.
-We have overseen many changes within the organisation to modernise and streamline our business, and as a Board we are confident that NatCen remains in a good position to continue to deliver the high quality and impactful research that society needs.
+We will continue to oversee ongoing changes to improve, modernise and streamline our organisation, so we offer the best possible value to customers, and as a Board we are confident that NatCen is in a strong position to continue to deliver the high quality and impactful research that society needs.